plumvillage/newsletter/src/en/articles/sr-trang-hien-nhan--hello-attachment-you-are-my-friend.md

 <p>She carries me on the ocean of life<br/>
 She is the source of my balance, my joy, my energy<br/>
-Without her, I cannot say what would manifest in me - how could I know?
+Without her, I cannot say what would manifest in me–how could I know?
 </p>

 <p>This poem is also the Sangha<br/>